SkyKings-Network/GuildBridgeBot/README.md

 ## To Do

+- [ ] Improve minecraft -> discord speed
+  - Possible use a queue instead of dispatching events
-[-] Make sure its optimized as close as the javascript one [-] Add requirements to autoaccept
+- [ ] Add requirements to autoaccept
-[-] Make logs easier to read (less print statements) [-] Remake the doc to setup servers
+- [ ] Make logs easier to read (less print statements)

 ## Initial Setup